Lies (g.o.d song)

-2000 song performed by g.o.d.

 "Lies" is a song performed by South Korean boy band g.o.d.
 It was the title track from their third album Chapter 3, which was released in 2000.
 At the time of its release, the song became one of the group's most popular songs, dominating the rankings in music programs, and is still considered one of their representative songs and a classic K-pop song of the early 2000s.

 Background

 The lyrics and music were composed by Park Jin-young.
 Jun Ji-hyun, who was a fellow SidusHQ artist at that time, features briefly following Park Joon-hyung's rap and was revealed to have provided the voice for the now iconic line "I hate you!" (싫어, 싫어!).
 At that time, the group was not managed by his company JYP Entertainment but he worked closely with them as a producer and songwriter.

 Music video and promotion

 The music video featured then-unknown Korean American actor Sung Kang, who went on to gain fame portraying Han Lue in the successful film franchise Fast & Furious.
 The song is particularly notable for its unique "fan chants".
 During live performances of the song by g.o.d, the audience chants each member's nicknames after the member has sung his line.